ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         #### **Custom Made Quality Wiring Harnesses**

         As an ISO 9001 approved manufacturer we produce wiring harnesses to the highest quality and carry out a full electrical test on every product before despatch.
 Our harness team are trained to IPC A-620 standards and understand the importance of reliability.
 All our harnesses are built against customer drawing, and our skilled and quality conscious team are fully trained and technically well experienced harness builders.

         Every loom is made to perfection and turned around on an efficient 3-6 weeks.
+All our wiring assemblies are built to a robust and high quality standard that ensures products will withstand any environmental condition.
   - type: column
     column:
       title: ""